Mark Rothko: Seagram Murals–Four Seasons restaurant commission

-Once back in New York, Rothko and his wife Mell visited the nearly-completed Four Seasons restaurant.
+Back in New York, Rothko and his wife Mell visited the nearly completed Four Seasons restaurant.
 Upset with the restaurant's dining atmosphere, which he considered pretentious and inappropriate for the display of his works, Rothko refused to continue the project and returned his cash advance to the Seagram and Sons Company.
 Seagram had intended to honor Rothko's emergence to prominence through his selection, and his breach of contract and public expression of outrage was unexpected.

 Rothko kept the commissioned paintings in storage until 1968.
 Given that Rothko had known in advance about the luxury decor of the restaurant, and the social class of its future patrons, the motives for his abrupt repudiation remain mysterious, although he did write to his friend William Scott in England, "Since we had discussed our respective murals I thought you might be interested to know that mine are still with me.
 When I returned, I looked again at my paintings and then visited the premises for which they were destined, it seemed clear to me at once that the two were not for each other."
 A temperamental personality, Rothko never fully explained his conflicted emotions over the incident.
 One reading is offered by his biographer, James E.B.
 Breslin: the Seagram project could be seen as an acting-out of a familiar, in this case self-created "drama of trust and betrayal, of advancing into the world, then withdrawing, angrily, from it ...
 He was an Isaac who at the last moment refused to yield to Abraham."
 The final series of Seagram Murals was dispersed, and now hangs in three locations: London's Tate Britain, Japan's Kawamura Memorial Museum, and the National Gallery of Art in Washington, D.C.
 This episode was the main basis for John Logan's 2009 play Red.

 In October 2012, Black on Maroon, one of the paintings in the Seagram series, was defaced with writing in black ink, while on display at Tate Modern.
-Restoration of the painting took eighteen months to complete.
+Restoration of the painting took 18 months.
 The BBC's Arts Editor Will Gompertz explained that the ink from the vandal's marker pen had bled all the way through the canvas, causing "a deep wound, not a superficial graze", and that the vandal had caused "significant damage".